NFL mock draft 2020: Combine results shake up first-round picks for Cowboys, Packers, Browns, others

 - Kenneth Murray, ILB, Oklahoma

-The Ravens want extra pace on the second degree to raised deal with the run and canopy short-to-intermediate routes.
-Murray (6-2, 241 kilos) is an lively, rangy playmaker who could be as efficient dropping again as he’s getting downhill towards the run or blitzing.
+The Ravens want extra pace on the second stage to raised deal with the run and canopy short-to-intermediate routes.
+Murray (6-2, 241 kilos) is an energetic, rangy playmaker who will be as efficient dropping again as he’s getting downhill towards the run or blitzing.

 29. Tennessee Titans (9-7)